qsnake/gpaw/doc/documentation/manual.rst

 In FD mode, the initial guess for the density / wave functions is determined by solving the Kohn-Sham equations in the LCAO basis.

-The ``basis`` keyword must be a dictionary, and the rules for specifying this are exactly like for the :ref:`setups <manual_setups>` keyword, except that there is only one "special name".
+The ``basis`` keyword can be a string or a dictionary, and the rules for specifying these are exactly like for the :ref:`setups
+<manual_setups>` keyword, except that there is only one "special
+name".

 The value ``None`` (default) implies that the pseudo partial waves from the setup are used as a basis.
 This basis is always available;